-For years, doctors and nutritionists had urged me to lose twenty pounds for all the well-documented health reasons.
+For years, doctors and nutritionists had urged me to lose twenty pounds for all the well-ed health reasons.
 So, because it sounded like a good idea, without any genuine enthusiasm I would follow their suggested meal plans for a while.
-Then I'd stop because I felt fine, my clothes fit me well enough, and my extra fat kept me warm in the winter.
+Then I’d stop because I felt fine, my clothes fit me well enough, and my extra fat kept me warm in the winter.
 Like most people who perceive no immediate danger, I regularly opted for second helpings and dessert instead of responding concretely to the abstract, eventual threat to my well-being.

 But a couple months into my marathon training, I realized there’s another way to look fat, namely, to visibly struggle with speed and stamina.
 This was no abstraction.
 I felt heavy, which meant I was too fat to succeed at the marathon!
 Suddenly, for the first time ever, I felt compelled to lose some weight.

 The thing is, I hate dieting!
 Don’t you?

 Instead, I devised a simple strategy, namely, to follow the training protocol, which would progressively increase my mileage and burn more calories, while I focused on eating like an Italian.
 I don’t mean loading up on pizza and pasta, but rather, consuming foods that exploded with flavor.
 This caused me to slow down, pay attention, savor longer, and automatically end up feeling satisfied with smaller portions.